Continually Updated Clinical Reference

 Uremic frost

 True PCT also has been reported to occur in patients on dialysis.
-Interestingly, because of other comorbid processes, an increased incidence of PCT should be expected to occur in ESRD.
-Patients on dialysis frequently are recipients of blood transfusions because of uremia-related anemia.
+Interestingly, because of other comorbid processes, an increased incidence of PCT should be expected to occur in end-stage renal disease (ESRD).
+Patients on dialysis are frequently recipients of blood transfusions because of uremia-related anemia.
 Excessive transfusions may result in considerable iron overload, which can contribute significantly to the development of PCT.
-Ferritins may reach the 1500-2000 ng/mL range in some patients.
-Multiple transfusions also raise the rate of HCV infection.
-In the US, the prevalence of HCV in the dialysis population is 8-36% compared to 0.8-1.2% in the general population.
-Worldwide prevalence of HCV in patients with PCT is 40-94%.
-Although PCT is a cutaneous manifestation of HCV infection, exactly how HCV may trigger PCT remains undetermined.
+Ferritin levels may reach the 1500-2000 ng/mL range in some patients.

 Fortunately, the incidence of PCT in the dialysis population should decrease.
 Erythropoietin has decreased the number of transfusions patients require, and currently, blood products are screened routinely for HCV.